How to test, adjust and balance HVAC systems

 Capture velocity:

-The velocity of air at a point in space sufficient to draw the contaminated air into the local exhaust hood.
+The air velocity at a point in space sufficient to draw the contaminated air into the local exhaust hood.

 Responsibilities of testing of HVAC systems?

-1. Quality Assurance and plant engineering teams shall employ the service of an independent testing, adjusting and balancing (TAB) agency meeting the qualifications specified below, to be the single source of responsibility to test, adjust and balance the building mechanical systems to produce the design objectives.
+1. Quality Assurance and plant engineering teams shall employ the service of an independent testing, adjusting, and balancing (TAB) agency meeting the qualifications specified below as the single source of responsibility for testing, adjusting, and balancing the building mechanical systems to produce the design objectives.

-Services shall include checking installations for conformity to design, measurement and establishment of the fluid quantities of the mechanical systems as required to meet design specifications and the recording and reporting of the results.
+Services shall include checking installations for conformity to design, measuring and establishing the fluid quantities of the mechanical systems as required to meet design specifications, and recording and reporting the results.

-3. Test and Balance Engineer should have at least 3-years of successful testing, adjusting and balancing experience on projects with testing and balancing requirements similar to those required for this project.
+3. The test and Balance Engineer should have at least three years of successful testing, adjusting, and balancing experience on projects with testing and balancing requirements similar to those required for this project.

 Codes and standards for testing of HVAC systems?